gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

         to `cache:key <https://docs.gitlab.com/ee/ci/yaml/#cachekey>`__

     image
-        See :doc:`/dev-manual/containers` for more about the Docker images used for the CI pipelines.
+        See :ref:`containers` for more about the Docker images used for the CI pipelines.
 If a job depends on artifacts from previous jobs, be sure to use the same (or a compatible) image as the dependency!